WDaugherty/TECH-5900-Social-Trading/README.md

 ![Screen Shot 2022-12-01 at 3 49 17 PM](https://user-images.githubusercontent.com/6238480/205156520-eaf64c64-8de4-495f-8c99-2796c1c76fa4.png)

+### Value Propositions

+With Earnie, you will be able to have a curated and wider net of sources, more fine-tuned insights, and personalized to your preference.

 ## Experimentations

 To validate these value propositions, we conducted 3 independent experiments with 38 individuals as follows: